 |Information governance principle||What does it mean if you scored below 3?|

-Information governance is a priority for the organisation and senior managers are responsible for it (and they know it!).
-Clear roles and responsibilities in relation to information governance have been assigned throughout the organisation.
+Information governance is a priority for the organisation, and senior managers are responsible for it (and they know it!).
+Clear roles and responsibilities concerning information governance have been assigned throughout the organisation.

 Policies, standards and procedures have been put in place to ensure that the level of information governance can be audited.

 |How an organisation ranks on the accountability principle, indicates whether information governance is a priority.

 We briefly touched on this in lesson #1, when we spoke about getting buy-in for POPIA compliance.
 Becoming POPIA compliant without looking at how all information is governed is not only difficult, it’s also dangerous.
 It is entirely possible that the organisation is faced with more significant risks to other categories of information (e.g. your intellectual property).

 The organisation should consider starting an information governance project instead of a POPIA project.
 Compliance with the POPIA can be one phase of the information governance project.

 There is an agreed way of working at the organisation.

 Business processes and activities are well-defined and documented in an open and verifiable way.
 The documentation must be available to employees and third parties who play a role in the processes and activities.

 |When you evaluate POPIA compliance, you are evaluating policies and procedures.
 If there are none, or they are poorly implemented, you have nothing to evaluate.
 So, if your organisation does not have a documented way of working, POPIA compliance will not be possible.